patternfly/patternfly-elements/docs/framework-integration/react.md

 import "./App.css";
 ```

-Let’s use [Button (pf-button)](https://deploy-preview-2641--patternfly-elements.netlify.app/components/button/) and [Card (pf-card)](https://deploy-preview-2641--patternfly-elements.netlify.app/components/card/) component in the `App` function in the `App.tsx` file to see that our Card and Button is working.
-Click on the button, we are updating local state and show in the UI.
+Let’s use [Button (pf-button)](https://deploy-preview-2641--patternfly-elements.netlify.app/components/button/) and [Card (pf-card)](https://deploy-preview-2641--patternfly-elements.netlify.app/components/card/) component in the `App` function in the `App.tsx` file to see that our Card and Button are working.
+We are updating local state and show in the UI after click on the button.

 ```js
 function App() {